daviddao/awful-ai/README.md

 ### Winner 2020: Google Research & the AI Twitter Community

-**'Awful role-model award' 🥇**
+**'Awful role model award' 🥇**

-**Laudatio**:
+**Laudation**:

-Congratulations to Google Research for sending a strong signal by [firing Dr. Timnit Gebru](https://googlewalkout.medium.com/standing-with-dr-timnit-gebru-isupporttimnit-believeblackwomen-6dadc300d382), one of very few Black women Research Scientists at the company, from her position as Co-Lead of Ethical AI after a dispute over her research, which focused on examining the environmental and ethical implications of large-scale AI language models.
+Congratulations to Google Research for sending an awful signal by [firing Dr. Timnit Gebru](https://googlewalkout.medium.com/standing-with-dr-timnit-gebru-isupporttimnit-believeblackwomen-6dadc300d382), one of very few Black women Research Scientists at the company, from her position as Co-Lead of Ethical AI after a dispute over her research, which focused on examining the environmental and ethical implications of large-scale AI language models.

 Congratulations to the AI Twitter community for its increasing efforts on creating a space of [unsafe dialogue and toxic behaviour](https://www.geekwire.com/2020/retired-uw-computer-science-professor-embroiled-twitter-spat-ai-ethics-cancel-culture/) that [mobbed out many AI researchers such as Anima Anandkumar](https://animakumar.wpcomstaging.com/2020/12/16/my-departure-from-twitter/) (who led the [renaming of NIPS controversial acryonym](https://www.nature.com/articles/d41586-018-07476-w) into NeurIPS)